 Bryn Mawr faculty play an important role in inspiring and guiding the international component of students' undergraduate study.
 Major advisers provide strong support and guidance to students who wish to integrate study abroad into their academic career at Bryn Mawr.
 In addition, faculty play a crucial role in proposing and evaluating study abroad programs

 Approving Courses Abroad for the Major/Minor

-Students who wish to take courses abroad to fulfill a requirement in their major need to have the specific course approved by the major adviser in the students’ major department.
+Students who wish to take courses abroad to count towards their major requirements need to have the specific course approved by the major adviser in the students’ major department.
 This approval may take place either before or after the term abroad.
 Students should have a preliminary discussion before their semester abroad and the adviser should make a note in the student's Online Major Work Plan of what courses taken abroad count towards the major.
 Generally one to two units, at the 200-level, count as electives within the major.
 Only courses approved by the major department can be counted toward the major.